keiserjb/access_unpublished/README.txt

 first update the settings for the module. admin/settings/access_unpublished
 You will need to specify a 'Private key' which will be used to create the unique hash to access unpublished nodes.
+If you do not specify a private key one will be generated when you install the module.

 Afterwards you will need to set the module permissions admin/user/permissions